winterwindwang/winterwindwang.github.io/_posts/book/2021-10-25-english-notion.md

 4. Particularly, in case of critical applications that involve safety and security, reliable models need to be deployed to stand against the strong adversarial attacks.
 Thus, the effect of these structured perturbations has to be studied thoroughly in order to develop dependable machine learning systems.  需要研究对抗样本的原因
 5. We train G in order to be able to generate the UAPs that can fool the target classifier over the underlying data distribution.
 6. Hence, diagonal entries denote the white-box adversarial attacks and the off diagonal entries denote the black-box attacks.
+7. It computes the gradient of the loss function with respect to pixels, and moves a single step based on the sign of the gradient.
+8. To verify this latter claim
+9. universal perturbations computed for the VGG-19 network have a fooling ratio above 53% for all other tested architectures.

 ## 词汇